sammykaz/glimpse/ProjectSetupProcedure.md

+You must have:
+-Windows 8 or later installed
+-.NET Framework 4.5+ installed

 Please proceed in order of steps, it is important to start from step 1, because Android SDK relies on JDK and will give you different tools for your JDK version.